-The \exindex command was used for MPI versions through MPI-3.1.
-The \Exindex command has been added in preparation for MPI-4.0 in order to improve the value of the indices.
+The \exindex command was used for MPI versions through MPI-3.1, and was the only command for adding to the Examples index.
+The \Exindex command has been added for MPI-4.1 in order to improve the value of the indices.
 You can continue to use \exindex for the cases where an entry is desired in the examples index without naming an MPI function.
 The \Exindex command adds entries to both the Examples index and the MPI Function index.
 Uses of \exindex that just list an MPI function should be changed to use \Exindex.